-There are so many options, from group tours, to early-morning private tours.
-Find out the differences in the tours of the Vatican Museums, and book your tour now!
+There are so many options, from group tours to early-morning private tours to tours with breakfast.

-I've also taken part in several Vatican Museum tours, and love that experience also.
+I've also taken part in pretty much every Vatican tour out there, and love that experience also.

 Now the question is, is it worth taking a tour to visit Vatican Museums?